-13.2.3 BG and Ketone Meter Data
+14.2.3 BG and Ketone Meter Data

 This study will also utilize measurements from a BG and ketone meter.
-BG fingerstick measurements will be recorded in a compatible format that will be extractable for statistical analysis purposes.
-Ketone meter data, in any format, will be uploaded to the database.
+BG and Ketone meter data, in any format, will be uploaded to the database.

-13.3 Subject Identifiers
+14.3 Subject Identifiers

 All data used in the analysis and reporting of the study will be without identifiable reference to the subject.
 Only the unique subject number will be used to identify subject data submitted to the Sponsor, and only the investigating clinical site will be able to link the unique subject ID to the subject's name.